Tyler Hall (basketball): Professional career

-Westchester Knicks (2019–2021)
+Westchester / New York Knicks (2019–2022)

 Hall participated in the 2019 NBA Summer League with the Chicago Bulls.
 He was selected fourth overall in the 2019 NBA G League draft by the Westchester Knicks.
 In January 2020, he averaged 12.3 points and 4.0 rebounds per game.
 On the season, he averaged 9.3 points and 3.4 rebounds per game, and his 91 three-pointers were second most for a Westchester rookie.

 On December 12, 2020, Hall was signed by the New York Knicks, and then waived on December 14.
 He rejoined the Westchester Knicks and averaged 10.1 points, 4.1 rebounds and 2.6 assists per game in the 2020–21 season.

 In August 2021, Hall joined the New York Knicks for the 2021 NBA Summer League and on October 8, he signed with them.
 However, he was waived by the Knicks near the end of training camp.
 In October 2021, Hall was included on the training camp roster of the Westchester Knicks.
 In 11 games, he averaged 14.6 points, 4.2 rebounds and 3.2 assists over 38.5 minutes.

-New York Knicks (2021)

-On December 18, 2021, Hall signed a 10-day contract with the New York Knicks.
+On December 18, 2021, Hall signed a 10-day contract with the New York Knicks and made his lone NBA appearance to date, playing two minutes on christmas eve against the Atlanta Hawks.
+Following the expiration of his 10-day contract, he was reacquired and activated by Westchester on January 2, 2022.

-Return to Westchester Knicks (2022)

-On January 2, 2022, Hall was reacquired and activated by the Westchester Knicks.
 In the first game of the regular season, Hall posted 31 points, 6 assists and 5 rebounds in a 127–108 loss to the Grand Rapids Gold.

+Texas Legends (2022–2024)

-In September 2022, he was signed by the Dallas Mavericks, but waived on October 13.
+In September 2022, Hall was signed by the Dallas Mavericks, but was waived on October 13.
+He later signed with the Texas Legends and was named to their opening night roster on November 3.

-Texas Legends (2022–present)

-On November 3, 2022, Hall was named to the opening night roster for the Texas Legends.